cthhhhhh/Alpha-Decode/unitTesting.md

 2.  **Apache Maven**: Used for dependency management and executing the test lifecycle.

 ### Automatic Dependencies
-The following are automatically handled by Maven when you run `mvn test`:
+The following are automatically handled by Maven when you run `mvn clean test`:
 - **JUnit 5 / Mockito**: Core testing frameworks.
 - **Jacoco**: The coverage plugin (version 0.8.12).
 - **H2 Database**: An in-memory database used strictly for testing.